Willie169/Android-Non-Root/README.md

 You need to delete the original key if the server is reset.

-If you're using password authentication, you won't need to generate key.
+If you’re using password authentication, you won’t need to generate key.

 ### SCP (Secure Copy Protocol)